Technorely/tendermint/DOCKER/README.md

 ## How to use this image

-### Start one instance of the Tendermint core with the `kvstore` app
+### Start one instance of the Tenderely core with the `kvstore` app

-A quick example of a built-in app and Tendermint core in one container.
+A quick example of a built-in app and Tenderely core in one container.

 ```
 docker run -it --rm -v "/tmp:/tendermint" tendermint/tendermint init